Anjana-111/Netflix_Clone/README.md

 # Netflix_Clone
 This is Creating of Netflix clone Using HTML, CSS
-We create a Complete Netflix clone to knowing about the working process of the online platform developed using Codng.
+We create a Complete Netflix clone to know about the working process of the online platform developed using Coding.
 Also, we can add movie names, cast actors, a description of the movie, etc.

 The personalized recommendations feature further enhances the user experience by suggesting content based on user preferences.